vannicktrinquier/gcp-detective-control/README.md

 # Detective control using Cloud Batch

+The steps decribed below refered to an article posted in Medium showing how to implement periodical detective control in few command using Cloud Batch, Cloud Scheduler and CFT Scorecard.

-## Setting up detective control for a project
+## Setting up detective control in GCP

 1. Set  environment variables
 ```